costbio/structbio_workflows/README.md

 ## How to use the workflows?

-Clone the repository, open the file using Jupyter Notebook/JupyterLab or your favorite IDE (e.g. VSCode), install any dependencies required (using either pip or conda), modify the file names as needed.
+Clone the repository, open the file using Jupyter Notebook/JupyterLab or your favorite IDE (e.g. VSCode), install any dependencies required (using either pip or conda), modify the code as needed.

 ## Questions and comments